openjournals/joss/docs/review_criteria.md

 ### Where can I host the repository?

-We ask that repositories are hosted at a location that allows outside users to freely open issues and make pull requests, such as GitHub, GitLab, Bitbucket, etc. Submissions will not be accepted if the repository is at a location where users must pay to open issues or make pull requests, or where accounts must be manually approved, regardless of if this approval is done by the owners of the repository or some other entity.
+Repositories must be hosted at a location that allows outside users to freely open issues and propose changes, such as GitHub, GitLab, Bitbucket, etc. Submissions will not be accepted if the repository is hosted at a location where where accounts must be manually approved (or paid for), regardless of if this approval is done by the owners of the repository or some other entity.